 The state of Michigan offers its own free and official child support calculator.
-You can find the calculator on the Department of Health and Human Services website at: micase.state.mi.us/calculatorapp/public/welcome/load.html
+You can find the calculator on the Department of Health and Human Services website at: micase.state.mi.us/calculatorapp/public/welcome/load.html by the official formula.

-You use the application by filling in the various prompts which are meant to represent the variables utilized by the official formula.
 Make sure that you are answering the prompts designated for your role in the proceedings (it has separate sections for each parent).
 Once all of the information is filled in, the calculator will determine, who, if anyone should pay support as well as how much they should pay.